stvkoch/LazyResult/README.md

     $proxy = new \Lazy\Result(array('Model'), array('Cache','get'), array('Cache','set'));
     $lazyResult = $proxy->find(array('id'=>1)); //not run yeat
     ....
-    foreach($lazyResult as $value) { //find method is now run! but before Cache::get is run, if Cache::get not return result 'find' method is run and after Cache::set with array('id'=>1) more $result
+    foreach($lazyResult as $value) { //in first interation find method is call! but before Cache::get is run, if Cache::get not return result 'find' method is run and after Cache::set with array('id'=>1) more $result
         ....
     }